 Formerly Windows 10 S, now Windows 10 in S mode, this is a feature limited version of Windows 10 that purposely comes with certain elements disabled.
 As a result this is aimed at more affordable devices, making it ideal for school age education scenarios.
 The key here is that Windows 10 in S mode only allows for software to be downloaded and installed via the Microsoft Store, making it more secure and safe.
 This can be unlocked to full Windows 10 but this is permanent and cannot be switched back.

 Locked system settings mean the Microsoft Edge browser is the standard using Bing as its search engine.
 The OS comes with a one-year subscription to Minecraft: Education Edition for free.
-Windows 10 in S mode could be compared to Chrome OS in terms of closed system simplicity and safety.
+Windows 10 in S mode could be compared to Chrome OS (which runs on Chromebooks) in terms of closed system simplicity and safety.

 Windows 10 Enterprise